marbl/MetagenomeScope/README.md

 Paths can optionally be specified through any of the following inputs:

 - [AGP files](https://www.ncbi.nlm.nih.gov/genbank/genome_agp_specification/) (`-a`)
-  - _If your graph is in DOT format_: we assume the `component_id`s in column 6a of this file correspond to edge IDs.
+  - **If your graph is in DOT format:** we assume the `component_id`s in column 6a of this file correspond to edge IDs.
-  - _Otherwise_: we assume the `component_id`s correspond to node IDs.
+  - **Otherwise:** we assume the `component_id`s correspond to node IDs.

 - [`assembly_info.txt` files](https://github.com/mikolmogorov/Flye/blob/flye/docs/USAGE.md#-flye-output) from [Flye](https://github.com/mikolmogorov/Flye) (`-i`)
-  - _If your graph is in DOT format_: we visualize the edge-paths described in the `.txt` file.
+  - **If your graph is in DOT format:** we visualize the edge-paths described in the `.txt` file.
-  - _If your graph is in GFA format_: the contigs in the GFA file correspond to the edge-paths in the `.txt` file, so we can't really visualize these paths (they have already been "collapsed").
+  - **If your graph is in GFA format:**
+    - The contigs in the GFA file correspond to the edge-paths in the `.txt` file, so we can't really visualize these paths (they have already been "collapsed").
     - That being said, we will at least extract contigs' information from the `.txt` file (e.g. coverage) and show it in the interface.

 - P-lines in [GFA 1 files](https://gfa-spec.github.io/GFA-spec/GFA1.html), or O-lines in [GFA 2 files](https://gfa-spec.github.io/GFA-spec/GFA2.html) (`-g`)